CracktheDom/terraform-beginner-bootcamp-2023/journal/week1.md

 Overall, locals allow encapsulating reusable values and prevent duplication in Terraform configurations.
 They provide readability and maintainability.

 ### Data Sources
-Here is a summary on using data sources in Terraform:

 - Data sources allow accessing information about existing infrastructure resources.

 - They are defined like resources, but start with the data keyword: